 You’ll be taught in our £30 million Science Centre – home to an incredible superlab, which has 280 individual workstations and is one of the largest and most advanced science teaching facilities in Europe.
-The centre offers exceptional teaching and research facilities, giving our students a cutting-edge experience of learning science.
+The centre offers exceptional teaching and research facilities, giving you a cutting-edge experience of learning science.

 Our graduates have gone on to work in a wide range of roles in organisations including NASA, pharmaceuticals giant GlaxoSmithKline, research companies such as Mundipharma Research, as well as hospitals and public health laboratories.